smartprocure/contexture/packages/client/README.md

   - Makes one or more calls to `dispatch` with relevant event data
 - For each dispatched event:
   - Validate the entire tree (an async operation)
-  - Bubble up the tree from the affected out to the root, and for each node in the path:
+  - Bubble up the tree from the affected node up to the root, and for each node in the path:
-    - Determine affected nodes by calling the reactor for the current event types
+    - Determine affected nodes by calling the reactor for the current event type
     - Mark each affected node for update, or if it is currently paused, mark that it missed updates
   - Trigger an update (which is debounced so it does not run right away)
-- When the debounce elapses an an update is triggered:
+- When the debounce elapses an update is triggered:
   - Check if the update should be blocked
     - There may be no affected nodes
     - Some nodes might have erros on validation
     - There may be no nodes that have values and the config doesn't allow blank searches
-  - Prepare for update - for each node that's markedForUpdate:
+  - Prepare for update - on each node that's markedForUpdate:
     - Set the lastUpdateTime to now (to enable dropping stale results later in this process)
     - Set `updating` to true
   - Serialize the search, omitting all temporary state except lastUpdateTime (which the sever will effectively echo back)
-  - Execute an actual search
+  - Execute an actual contexture search
   - For each node in the response:
     - If the path isn't found in the current tree, ignore it
     - If the response is empty, ignore it
     - If the response has a lastUpdateTime earlier than the node in the current tree, ignore it (because it's stale)
-    - If not ignoring the update, mutate the node with the result and set `updating` to false.
+    - If not ignoring the update, mutate the node with the result and set `updating` to false
+- After all of this, the promise for the action/dispatch resolves (so you can await the entire process)